Emergency Dentistry

 Object Lodged in Your Teeth

-Sometimes you may get a piece of food such as a popcorn kernel or something else crunchy stuck between your teeth that wonโ€™t come out on its own.
+Sometimes you may get a piece of food stuck between your teeth that won’t come out on its own.
 This can cause severe pain, swelling, or even bleeding.
-First, try flossing at home, but if that doesnโ€™t work, donโ€™t leave the irritant there!
-Visit a dentist to have it removed and relieve your pain and discomfort.

 Girl with mouth pain